-That’s how shoe companies jokingly brief their designers to create a women’s version of a shoe.
-Or at least this was the standard until a few years ago.
+That’s how shoe companies jokingly brief their designers on how to create a women’s version of a shoe — or at least this was the standard until a few years ago.

-Last year, women represented 58% of all the 5k races in the USA, 61% of half-marathons and 43% of all marathons.
+Last year, women represented 58% of all the runners in 5k races in the USA, 61% of half-marathons, and 43% of all marathons.

-Finally shoe companies are realizing women are a large part of the running population and that women bodies are different than men’s.
+Finally, shoe companies are realizing that women are a large part of the running population and that women bodies are different from men’s.

-Wider Q-angles, lower body mass and different feet shape are just some of the physiological differences that grant women different needs when talking about the ideal running shoe.
+Wider quadriceps angles (Q-angles), lower body mass, and different feet shape are just some physiological differences that grant women different needs when talking about the ideal running shoe.